minorua/Qgis2threejs/source/2.9/Exporter.rst

 Geometry
 ^^^^^^^^

+* Resampling Method

+  * Bilinear resampling

     * Resampling level

       Select a DEM resolution from several levels.
 This resolution is used to resample the DEM, but is not for texture.

+  * Use original DEM values

+    * Tile side segments

+* Clipping

+  * Clip DEM to scene base extent

-* Clip DEM with polygon layer
+  * Clip DEM to polygon layer

      Clips the DEM with a polygon layer.
 If you have a polygon layer that represents the area that elevation data exist or represents drainage basins, you might want to use this option.

+  * Do not clip DEM

+* Surrounding Tiles

+   This option enlarges output DEM by placing DEM blocks around the main block of the map canvas extent.
+   Size can be selected from odd numbers in the range of 3 to 9.
+If you select 3, total 9 (=3x3) blocks (a center block and 8 surrounding blocks) are output.
+Roughness can be selected from powers of 2 in the range of 1 to 64.
+If you select 2, grid point spacing of each surrounding block is doubled.
+It means that the number of grid points in the same area becomes 1/4.

 Material